apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

 + Engage in Apereo.
 + Become an individual Apereo member.

-(These calls to action are re-started with supporting detail in the conclusion.)
+(These calls to action are re-stated with supporting detail in the conclusion.)

 ## Summary